wille/vite-preload/README.md

 You can see that the async chunks are loaded directly and instantly available once the JS starts executing
 ![After](./doc/after.png)

-> [!CAUTION]
-> This library is experimental and not guaranteed to work in your custom setup.

 ## Install

 ```